This is general information only and details can vary from study to study

 Assessing VCE external assessments provides valuable professional development, interaction with colleagues and an opportunity to contribute to the VCE external assessment process.

-All appointed assessors receive a full day's training which covers all aspects of the assessment process.
+All appointed assessors receive a full day's training covering all aspects of the assessment process which is recognised by the Victorian Institute of Teaching (VIT) as approved professional development.

 During the course of training, a broad range of student responses are explored to establish clear and consistent benchmarks for all assessors.